jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 -----------------------------------

 For the first part of this column, let's cover point #1 - actual defenders of racist thought.
+The following is a bit of a diatribe, but it's worth saying out load if only to respond point-by-point to the latest intellectual inventions flogged to defend white privelege.

-Unfortunately, we've reached the limits on the effectiveness of simply speaking out and arguing logically.
+This is not an attempt to "bridge the gap"; we've reached the limits on the effectiveness of simply speaking out and arguing logically.
 The notion that there is an organized "politically correct" movement in the fevered imaginations of many shows that at this point, those with racist